 For individuals set on a travel rewards card with no annual fees, the Discover it® Miles is one of the best no-annual-fee travel credit cards.
 While it doesn’t offer any signup or spending bonuses like some of its peers do, such as the Barclaycard Arrival World MasterCard, Discover it® Miles’ flat 1.5x miles accumulation rate makes up for this deficit in the long-run.
 The 1.5% rewards rate on all spending categories makes this card fantastic for anyone who doesn’t want to deal with trying to figure out when is the best time to use their credit card for a purchase.
 The closest flat rate no-annual-fee travel rewards card is the VentureOne® Rewards Credit Card, which offers a lower rewards rate of 1.25% on travel expenses.

 One of the bigger talking points around the Discover it® Miles card is the ‘double miles promotion’.
-After your first twelve months, Discover will double the miles you’ve earned that year in a one-time promotion and apply them to your account.
+After your first twelve months, Discover will double the miles you’ve earned that year in a one-time promotion and apply them to your account if you are a new cardmember.
 This will essentially act as if you were receiving 3 miles per $1 spent on all purchases.
 This promotion may seem like a decent substitute to the card not having any sign on bonus.
 However, the amount of spending one would have to do for the bonus miles to match the bonuses of other top-notch travel rewards cards is rather high.

 |Purchase APR||11.24% - 23.24% Variable*|